IP Reputation Checker

 ## Result Behavior

-The result combines public blocklist signals and IP identity checks so you know whether to pause, confirm, or investigate sending behavior.
+The tool report combines public blocklist signals and IP identity checks so you know whether to pause sending, confirm the issue, or investigate sending behavior.

 ## AI Agent Notes